Following the first four Rules of Human Risk, here’s the fifth and final one:

 I’ll begin with the behaviour of the target audience.
 Logically, we might want to control all aspects of their decision-making, but as we saw in Rule 1 (“you cannot eliminate Human Risk, but you can mitigate it”) that’s impossible and as we saw in Rule 3 (“The Human Algorithm is complex and often illogical”) it’s not always desirable.
 Particularly in the Knowledge Economy where we often need people to have a degree of freedom in how they respond to situations.

-In this context, “just because you can, doesn’t mean you should” is a mantra we need to instil in the target audience’s thinking.
+In this context, is a mantra we need to instil in the target audience’s thinking.

 What we’re trying to avoid is “unthinking Compliance” where people slavishly follow rules and do no thinking whatsoever for themselves.
 It’s the same dynamic we see when people do precisely what their GPS unit tells them to and they end up driving into rivers.
 Or in this case a Munich underground station: